MartonioJunior/Trinkets/README.md

 If you're looking to create a new resource type, a new variant or your own custom component, there are interfaces for creating all of the component types above, as well as specific interfaces for each type of resource.

-For more details, please check the documentation.
+For more details, please check the documentation (coming soon).

 # Considerations
 This project is still in a experimental phase, where I'm discovering what works and what doesn't before moving into the next steps.
 As such, some aspects of the API may change over time.
 That said, feel free to drop an issue or feedback about the project in the Issues Tab.